Master of Arts (Thesis)

 The Master of Arts (Thesis) degree consists of a 120-point thesis in a chosen subject.

-Students will complete a thesis course listed in one of the subjects below:
+You will complete a thesis course listed in one of the subjects below:

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement, and evidence of high academic attainment/self-discipline.